m-shahzaib5911/m-shahzaib5911/ReadMe.md

 # 💫 About Me:
 👋 Hi!
-I'm Muhammad Shahzaib.A Bachelor's cybersecurity student with a strong passion for offensive security and red teaming.
+I'm Muhammad Shahzaib.
+A Cyber Security Analyst with a strong passion for offensive security and red teaming.
 I enjoy exploring how systems can be broken, secured, and strengthened, while also learning blue team methodologies to understand defense from the inside out.<br><br>💻 I love solving complex problems, analyzing how things work under the hood, and improving my skills through hands-on practice.
 Programming is a big part of my learning journey, and I use it to automate tasks, build tools, and better understand security concepts.<br><br>🔐 Always learning, always experimenting, and always pushing to grow as a cybersecurity professional.

 ## 🌐 Socials: